 Is brown eagle halal?

-No, brown eagle is considered to be haram since it belongs to the Accipitridae family, which has sharp claws.
+No, the brown eagle is considered to be haram since it belongs to the Accipitridae family, which has sharp claws.

 Is golden eagle halal?

-No, golden eagle is considered to be haram.
+No, the golden eagle is considered to be haram.
 It has sharp claws and it is a bird of prey.

 Is eagle meat halal?